Find out how your survey responses stay confidential.

 Survey responses

-Our external partner, People Insight, administer the survey and all responses go directly to them.
+Our external partner, People Insight, hosts the survey on its platform.
 At no point will anyone at the University, including senior leaders and managers, be able to view individual responses.

-When the survey closes, People Insight will provide results data and reports for the University based on the overall feedback.
+When the survey closes, results reports for the University, and Faculties and Divisions, based on the overall feedback will be shared with all staff.
 Responses from teams with fewer than 10 respondents will be rolled up into a higher-level group of staff to ensure individual responses are guaranteed to remain anonymous.

 This means that your responses will not be linked back to you personally.
-People Insight administers the survey according to strict confidentiality policies and takes this very seriously.
+People Insight observes strict confidentiality policies and takes this very seriously.

 Find out more about how the staff survey is confidential and how we protect your data.

-All responses to the survey will be kept completely confidential by our survey partner People Insight who will collect, report, and analyse the data.
-The presentation of survey results will show the number of people who are in a certain demographic within a team, but not how those individual people have scored against the questions.
-The response data is always aggregated, and only People Insight have sight of the raw data.
-The security of this data is part of our contractual agreement with People Insights.
+All responses to the survey will be kept completely confidential on the People Insight platform.
+The presentation of survey results will show the number of people who are in a certain demographic within a team, but not how those individual people have responded to the questions.
+The response data is always aggregated, and only People Insight has sight of the raw data.
+The security of this data is part of our contractual agreement with People Insight.

-People Insight will produce reports based on the feedback from certain respondent groups – e.g. by different departments – to help better understand the experience of staff in that area.
+Reports will be produced based on the feedback from certain respondent groups – e.g. by School, Division or Departments – to help better understand the experience of staff in that area.
 However, reports will only be produced for groups where there are 10 or more respondents.
 All responses for teams with fewer than 10 respondents will be included in reports at a higher departmental level, so your voice will still be heard whilst remaining anonymous.

 • Is the survey confidential if everyone responds through their own unique survey link?

-Providing a unique link for every staff member allows People Insight to know who has completed the survey so they can send automated reminders to those who have not yet done so.
-It also links to certain organisational data such as your School or Division which helps with survey analysis as it tells us about the views and experiences of different groups of staff.
+Providing a unique link for every staff member enables automated reminders to be sent to those who have not yet completed the survey.
+It also links to certain organisational data such as your Faculty, School or Division which helps with survey analysis as it tells us about the views and experiences of different groups of staff.

-When results are made available by People Insight, the University will only see group data and not any individual data.
+When results are made available on the People Insight platform, the University will only see group data and not any individual data.

-• How is the survey data broken down?
+• How is the survey data broken down when reported?

-Typically, the data will be broken down by demographics such as Faculty, School or Division, department and also other categories such as role type, ethnicity and gender for example.
-This will target action planning where most needed.
-Results data is aggregated and analysis will only be provided for demographic breakdowns with 10 or more responses to ensure that individual responses remain anonymous.
+Typically, the data will be broken down by Faculty, School, Division, or Department and also other categories such as role type and ethnicity, for example.
+This information is provided from demographic data submitted by staff in MyView.
+Segmenting the data in this way helps us to target action planning where most needed.
+Results data are aggregated, and analysis will only be provided for demographic breakdowns with 10 or more responses to ensure that individual responses remain anonymous.

 • Who can see the results data?

-People Insight collect, report, and analyse the responses, and provide the University with results data and reports for the University overall as well as Schools and Divisions based on the overall feedback.
+Responses are collected, reported, and analysed directly on the People Insight platform, and provide the University with results data and reports for the University overall as well as Schools and Divisions based on the overall feedback.
 These reports are shared with leaders and with all staff to help us better understand where we need to take action.

 • What privacy and GDPR policies are in place to keep my data safe?